JeanEspindola/masonry-grid/README.md

 - Not being able to use third party library was a real challenge here.
 I tried to implement the virtualization by myself but due to lack of time (sometimes even reaching PEXELS API daily limit), this request was not done.
 - A shouldRevalidate function can be implemented on each route to avoid reloading/re-fetching data on each route back/forward navigation.
 - There some duplication issues, while loading and fetching more data.
 I am not really sure if this is an issue in my implementation or if the next page is in fact brining some duplicated items.

+### Improvements - TBD
+- Prettier and linting.
+I did not add due the timing constraints.

 ### Testing
 There are two commands for checking the implemented unit tests.